The Wilson Counseling Center is available to respond to crises and critical incidents affecting A-State students.

 Call the University Police Department (870) 972-2093 or 9-911.
 Let them know that you have a mental health crisis and request to speak to a counselor.
 UPD will contact an on-call counselor who will respond as soon as possible.
-Depending on the situation, the counselor may speak to you by telephone, but in most cases the counselor will travel to campus to meet with you in person.

 Students experiencing a medical emergency or life threatening mental health situation should call 911 or go to the nearest emergency room.